 As an online student and online employee, my face is constantly on a screen.
 And, being a blogger doesn’t really help either!
 In the beginning of the pandemic, I was dealing with frequent and annoying headaches from sitting all day with awful posture and having my eyes glued to a screen.
 Reading is also something I loved to do up until grade nine, so I always wanted to get back into reading as much as possible.

 When I wake up to the sound of fake birds signing with an even more fake and somewhat blinding sunrise, I avoid my phone like the plague.
-I don’t even check my notifications…I leave the phone on the charger, grab my glasses and my book, make my Matcha Latte, and go to the basement to read in front of the fireplace without any distractions.
+I don’t even check my notifications…I leave the phone on the charger, grab my glasses and my book, make my Matcha Latte or Iced Coffee, and go to the basement to read in front of the fireplace without any distractions.
+After reading for at least 30 minutes, I will go upstairs to make breakfast and get ready for my work or school day.

-After reading for 30 to 40 minutes, I quickly check my notifications, post on Merci’s Instagram a little, and catch up on some of my favourite bloggers.
+After reading for 30 to 40 minutes, I quickly check my notifications, eat, post on Merci’s Instagram a little, and catch up on some of my favourite bloggers.
 I also text the boyfriend to let him know what my day looks like and chat for a little!
-I also drink some water here after I have finished my latte, I try to drink at least five bottles of water a day so I start right after I finish my Matcha Latte.
+I also drink some water here after I have finished whatever caffeinated beverage I made, I try to drink at least five bottles of water a day so I start right after I finish my coffee/matcha.

 Then I have 15 to 20 minutes to shower, skin care it up and get dressed for the day.
 I don’t wear makeup everyday since I’m home 24/7 but that routine is maybe five minutes!
 I am trying really hard to have a “get ready” routine that is 30 minutes or less.
-For my morning skincare routine, I use (all linked):
+For my morning skincare routine, I use these products (all linked and newly updated for my 2021 routine):

-- Graydon Face Foam Cleanser (I usually wash my face at night, but lately I have been lazy so I wash it in the morning.)
+- Graydon Face Foam Cleanser (I usually wash my face at night, but lately I have been lazy so I wash it in the morning when I forget before bed.)

 - Indie Lee COQ-10 Toner